anderson-marques/toggle-api/README.md

 ## Testing the application

-Always that a new dependency or source file change is required to rebuild the test image:
+Whenever a new dependency or file is changed, it is necessary to rebuild the test image:

 ```bash
 docker-compose build test
 ```

 The test image caches all the dependencies.
-It allow to run the build command before every test without any overhead or additional network usage.
+It allows running the build command before the tests without any overhead or additional network usage.

 ```bash
 docker-compose build test && docker-compose run test